 Harvesting Medlar Fruit

 While some people let the fruit fall to the ground, it is easier to watch them if they are picked in late October or November while they are still hard.
 They can be stored in one layer on dry sandpaper or paper stalk upwards, somewhere cool and light.
 To prevent molds and rotting, it’s a good idea for the stalks to be dipped in strong salt solutions.

 The fruit will have bletted between one and three weeks later.
 The skin may have turned brown and become slightly wrinkled.
 The fruit will feel soft to the touch.
 It’s best to eat the fruit as soon as possible, since this is when it’s most citrusy and tangy.

 How to Eat Medlar Fruit

-Each medlar fruit contains chunky stones called “pips” making the edible parts of the fruit less.
-A medlar is a delicious combination with wine, port, or cheese.
+Each medlar fruit contains chunky stones called “pips” making the edible parts of the fruitless.
+Medlar is a delicious combination of wine, port, or cheese.
 The pulp can be mixed with sugar or cream, but this reduces the flavor.
-It’s a delight to add it to your breakfast yoghurt.
+It’s a delight to add it to your breakfast yogurt.

 The best-known use for Medlars is to make jelly or cheese from the whole fruits.
 To make enough, you’ll need to make a lot.
 But the fun part is having your friends guess what it is.